4d/docs/website/translated_docs/es/ViewPro/method-list.md

 #### Descripción

-The `VP ADD FORMULA NAME` command <!-- REF #_method_.VP ADD FORMULA NAME.Summary -->creates or modifies a named formula in the open document<!-- END REF -->.
+The `VP ADD FORMULA NAME` command<!-- REF #_method_.VP ADD FORMULA NAME.
+Summary -->creates or modifies a named formula in the open document<!-- END REF -->.
 > Named formulas created by this command are saved with the document.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.